tmohme/gradle-elm-plugin/README.md

 ### Special types
 #### org.mohme.gradle.Executable
-The property `executable` accepts values of type `org.mohme.gradle.Executable` for which there are multiple occurrences:
+The property `executable` accepts values of type `org.mohme.gradle.Executable` for which there are multiple instances:
-* `org.mohme.gradle.Executable.Provided` - specifies that the `elm` executable is provided by a local installation and reachable via the $PATH under the name `elm`.
+* `org.mohme.gradle.Executable.Provided` - specifies that the `elm` executable is provided by a local installation and reachable via the system's executable search path under the name `elm`.
 * `org.mohme.gradle.Executable.Download.V_0_19_0` - specifies to download and use the elm-compiler in the corresponding version.
 The downloaded artifact will be store in the `./build/gradle-elm` directory for future reuse.
 * `org.mohme.gradle.Executable.Download.V_0_19_1` - specifies to download and use the elm-compiler in the corresponding